mdozmorov/RNA-seq/README.md

 # RNA-seq analysis pipeline, featureCounts input, edgeR, functional enrichment, visualization

-- `Analysis.Rmd` - main RNA-seq analysis pipeline, for `featureCount` counts.
+- `Analysis_featurecounts.Rmd` - main RNA-seq analysis pipeline, for `featureCount` counts.
 Prerequisites:
     - A path to data folder.
 This folder should have 3 subfolders:
         - `03_featureCount` - gzipped count files outputted by `featureCount`
         - `results` - folder where the results will be stored